btbytes/pandaku/README.md

 # pandaku

-An attempt to run `pandoc server` on Docker and subsequently on [fly.io](https://fly.io) as a service.
+An attempt to run `pandoc server` on Docker and subsequently on [fly.io](https://fly.io) as a service inspired by [this tweet](https://twitter.com/btbytes/status/1781580932010439056).

-Status:
+Status: INCOMPLETE

 I tried installing the latest ubuntu version (`ubuntu:noble-20240407.1`), but it does not ship with a version of pandoc () that is compiled with the `server` option.